Siiir/bevy_fancy_cursor/README.md

 ### To run the above example with contained asset.
 Download [version](https://github.com/Siiir/bevy_fancy_cursor/releases/tag/v0.1.0-beta) I used when creating it.
 `cargo run` it.
 Enjoy.

+## Contribute
+if you want to see project growing and `FancyCursor` becoming more generic.

 # Contact
 tomasz_nehring@outlook.com